Video Link: https://vimeo.com/285651895

 There are still other, far more radical methods.
 These involve fasting for as much as a week at a time, or even longer.
 This is, to put it mildly, far too extreme for the average person.

-Also, a long-term fast can boomerang by slowing your metabolism, thus sabotaging your weight-loss goals that made you consider intermittent fasting in the first place.
+Also, a long-term fast can boomerang by slowing your metabolism, thus sabotaging the weight-loss goals that made you consider intermittent fasting in the first place.

 However, as mentioned earlier, the benefits of IF do not require such extremes.